 At Olivieri Dental Care, we provide a variety of dental treatments designed to help you maintain the health and integrity of your smile and the overall health of your mouth.
-We offer top-quality preventative dentistry solutions and restorative procedures like a root canal in Hamilton.
+We offer effective preventative dentistry solutions, restorative and tooth-saving procedures like root canals in Hamilton.
 Through regular visits, as part of your patient-specific oral hygiene program, you have the opportunity to have problem areas identified that you would otherwise be unable to see or feel.
 If the problems are small enough, such as a cavity that is starting to form, interceptive treatments such as fluorides, remineralizing pastes, sealants, and preventive fillings may be used.
 These treatments are less costly and less invasive (i.e. no needles) than those treatments necessary to deal with a toothache.
 Sealants shallow up the deep grooves of your teeth, preventing cavity-causing bacteria from getting into hard-to-clean areas.
 Fluoride gel toothpaste and fluoride varnishes provide a means to stop a cavity from getting larger or even reverse them completely, preventing the need for a filling.
 Connect with our team to discuss your dental concerns today.

 When your tooth is broken or has a deep cavity that isn't treated, the infection might spread to the tooth's nerve and blood supply.
 An infected tooth can pose a severe health danger since a pus pocket can form around the roots, causing pain and swelling.
 Previously, such a tooth was usually extracted.
-Endodontic therapy also called the root canal treatment, is a one-visit process that allows us to save the tooth and avoid unsightly gaps, protecting your mouth's health and the integrity of your smile.
-A filling and crown are indicated to finish the restoration of the "root-canalled" tooth to assure its life.
+Endodontic therapy, also called root canal treatment, is a one-visit process that allows us to save the tooth and avoid unsightly gaps, protecting your mouth's health and the integrity of your smile.
+A filling and crown are indicated to finish the restoration of the "root-canalled" tooth to ensure its life.

 Are you experiencing discomfort in your teeth?
 Then there may be a chance that you will need to consult a dentist.
 Below you will find various symptoms that suggest you may need a root canal treatment: